tsmith5280/JobAppGen/README.md

 # JobAppGen

-**JobAppGen** is an AI-powered job application assistant that helps you generate polished resumes and cover letters, track your job applications, and compare your resume to job descriptions — all in one clean, Streamlit-based dashboard.
+**JobAppGen** is an AI-powered job application assistant that helps you generate polished resumes and cover letters, track your job applications, and compare your resume to job descriptions — all in one clean, product.

 ## 🚀 Features